 While Boston is a major US city, it still features plenty of parks, lakes, and trails.
 You could be walking in the heart of downtown at one moment and reach an expanse of nature just a few blocks later.
-In this post, you’ll find 12 outdoor activities in Boston, from paddle boarding to picnicking.
+In this post, you’ll find a variety of outdoor activities in Boston, from paddle boarding to picnicking.

 Roaming Boston contains affiliate links, so we may earn a small commission on any purchases or bookings at no extra cost to you.
 This helps us keep this site running and allows us to offer more free guides like this one.